Audio sample number 29, and then we'll get to number four in an order.

 These were all conservative doctors, conservative protesters.

-You think it'd be very interesting.
+It'd be very interesting.

 It'd be interesting.

-being helped out here?
+Anybody being helped out here?

-Fat chance.
+Fair chance.

 According to John Fund of the Wall Street Journal, the real assault this week in Wisconsin against the governor was led by Organizing for America.

-This is Obama's 2008 campaign organization, moved to the White House.
+This is Obama's 2008 campaign organization moved to the White House.

 This is the regime involving itself in the matters of a state.